utsab/OfferInsight/README.md

 Commands to start every instance of codespace:
 ---
 ```
+If postgresql not already running:

+Linux:
 sudo service postgresql start

-sudo service postgresql status
-pnpm prisma generate (maybe not needed, seems only if made changes to schema)
+Mac:
+brew services start postgresql

+If major changes were pulled with new dependencies:
+pnpm install

+If changes were made to database:
-pnpm prisma migrate dev (also maybe not needed if no changes made to database??)
+pnpm prisma migrate dev
+pnpm prisma generate

+If you want GUI for databasae ala Prisma:
 pnpm prisma studio (optional if I want GUI)

+Starts the website:
 pnpm dev
 ```